Khachatur Abovian: Conquest of Ararat

-The turning point in Abovian's life was the arrival of Friedrich Parrot in Armenia in September 1829, a professor of physics from the University of Dorpat in Livonia (in present-day Tartu, Estonia).
+The turning point in Abovian's life was the arrival of Friedrich Parrot in Armenia in September 1829, a professor of physics from the Imperial University of Dorpat in Livonia (in present-day Tartu, Estonia).
 Parrot traveled to Armenia to climb Mount Ararat to conduct geological studies and required a local guide and a translator for the expedition.
 The Catholicos assigned Abovian to these tasks.
 With Abovian's assistance, Parrot became the first explorer in modern times to reach the summit of Mount Ararat.
 The project received full approval from the emperor Nicholas I, who provided the expedition with a military escort.

-Abovian and Parrot crossed the Arax River into the district of Surmali and headed to the Armenian village of Akhuri situated on the northern slope of Ararat 4000 ft above sea level.
+Abovian and Parrot crossed the Arax River into the district of Surmalu and headed to the Armenian village of Akhuri situated on the northern slope of Ararat 4000 ft above sea level.
 Following the advice of Harutiun Alamdarian of Tiflis, they set up base camp at the Monastery of St. Hakob some 2400 ft higher, at an elevation of 6375 ft.
 Abovian was one of the last travelers to visit Akhuri and the monastery before a disastrous earthquake completely buried both in May 1840.
 Their first attempt to climb the mountain, using the northeast slope, failed as a result of lack of warm clothing.

 Six days later, on the advice of Stepan Khojiants, the village chief of Akhuri, the ascent was attempted from the northwest side.
 After reaching an elevation of 16028 ft, they turned back because they did not reach the summit before sundown.
 They reached the summit on their third attempt at 3:15 p.m. on 9 October 1829.
 Abovian dug a hole in the ice and erected a wooden cross facing north.
 Abovian picked up a chunk of ice from the summit and carried it down with him in a bottle, considering the water holy.
 On 8 November, Parrot and Abovian climbed up Lesser Ararat.
 Years later, in 1845, the German mineralogist Otto Wilhelm Hermann von Abich climbed Ararat with Abovian.
 Abovian's third and last ascent of Ararat was with the Englishman Henry Danby Seymour in 1846.